Article Image

 Uncovering all the factors that could lead to opioid-induced respiratory depression is difficult which is why anyone using opioids may be at risk of having an accidental opioid poisoning.1 There are several factors that can increase a person’s risk for an accidental opioid poisoning, even with proper prescription use, including:

-• Accidently taking too much2,3
+• Accidentally taking too much2,3

 Issues such as forgetfulness, drowsiness, dementia, or other cognition problems can lead to patients accidentally taking too much of their prescription opioid.